ONLINE HELP

 Resize (WM_SIZE)

-• High byte (returned by HiWord): Height of control or window (equivalent to Height).
+• High weight (known by function HiWord): Field or window height (equivalent to property Height).

-• Low byte (returned by LoWord): Width of control or window (equivalent to Width).
+• Low weight (known by function LoWord): Field or window width (equivalent to property Width).

 Display mode of window (minimized, maximized, ...) in the format of a SIZE_XXX constant (equivalent to WinSize).

-Gain focus (WM_SETFOCUS)Handle of window or control that took focus.
+Gain focus (WM_SETFOCUS)Handle of window or control that gained focus.

-Lose focus (WM_KILLFOCUS)Handle of window or control that took focus.
+Lose focus (WM_KILLFOCUS)Handle of window or control that gained focus.

 MK_XX constants